42Entrepreneurs/startup-school/README.md

 There will be also office-hours (at least once per month) with experienced staff of 42E.
 At the end of the batch we would like to organise a "demo-day" where each startup will pitch their project to our partners.
 We will have weekly standups to talk about the problems we face to face it together.
-There will be mandatory talks presented by __you__ as a startup internship founder on subject of your choice for the startup internship team batch.
+There will be mandatory talks presented by __you__ as a startup founder on subject of your choice for the startup school batch.

 ### Selection
 At 42E we are not here to judge the viability of your project but we are here to give you the support you need, could that be in tech / marketing / growth-hacking or anything you may need.
-We will just ensure that people doing the start-up internship are really motivated and will work full-time on their project.
+We will just ensure that people doing the start-up school are really motivated and will work full-time on their project.

 ### Why 42 Entrepeneurs ?
 42E is the entrepreneur's association of 42.
 We are passionate about entrepreneurship and we have differents talents within the association who can help you launching you project through [perks](https://42entrepreneurs.com/perks), [network](https://42entrepreneurs.com/startups) and much more!